 Counselling is a 'talking therapy' designed to help you make sense of troubling thoughts, feelings and behaviours.
 It allows you to explore your concerns with someone who will really listen to you and help you find your way forward.
-As well as supporting you, your therapist may challenge you at times, but they won't judge you or tell you what to do, and they won’t discuss what you tell them with anyone else.
+As well as supporting you, your therapist may provide some gentle challenge, but they won't judge you or tell you what to do, and they won’t discuss what you tell them with anyone else.

 - What issues can I bring to counselling?

 Almost anything that’s troubling you.
 People seek counselling for a wide range of issues including: